TZstatsADS/Spr2017-proj4-team-4/README.md

 **Contribution statement**:

-CY and ZF cleaned the raw data, analyzed the paper entitled "" and developed the LDA model represented in paper 4.
+CY and ZF cleaned the raw data, analyzed the paper 4 and developed the LDA model represented within the paper.

 BH, ZL and SR analyzed paper 5, focusing on the C/E/Mr workflow.
 BH worked on the MIRA ranking function (Mr).
 SR and ZL worked on the clusterwise scoring function (C) in R and Python respectively.
 ZL implemented the error-driven training function (E).